UDN

 Use ROLE_SimulatedProxy and simulated movement whenever possible.
 For example, nearly all of the Unreal projectiles use ROLE_SimulatedProxy.
 The one exception is the Razorjack alt-fire blades, which the player can steer during gameplay, thus the server must continually update the position to clients.

 For quick special effects, spawn the special effects Actors purely on the client side.
-For example, many of our projectiles use a simulated HitWall function to spawn their effects on the client-side.
+For example, many of our projectiles use a simulated HitWall() function to spawn their effects on the client-side.
 Since these special effects are just decorative rather than affecting gameplay, there is no drawback to doing them completely on the client side.

-When properties marked with the Repnotify keyword are replicated, the UnrealScript ReplicatedEvent() event is called with the name of the modified property as a parameter.
+When properties marked with the Repnotify keyword are replicated, the ReplicatedEvent() event is called with the name of the modified property as a parameter.
 See the Replication Patterns section for how this can be used to save network bandwidth.

-Fine tune the default NetPriority for each class.
-Projectiles and players need to have high priorities, purely decorative effects can have lower priorities.
-The defaults that Unreal provides are good first-pass guesses, but you can always gain some improvement by fine-tuning them.
 When an actor is first replicated to a client, all of its variables are initialized to their class default values.
 Subsequently, only variables that differ from their most recent known values are replicated.
 Thus, you should design your classes so that as many variables as possible are automatically set to their class defaults.
-For example, if an Actor always should have a LightBrightness value of 123, there are two ways you can make that happen: (1) set the class default's value of LightBrightness to 123, or (2) in the Actor's BeginPlay function, initialize LightBrightness to 123.
+For example, if an Actor always should have a LightBrightness value of 123, there are two ways you can make that happen: (1) set the class default's value of LightBrightness to 123, or (2) in the Actor's BeginPlay() function, initialize LightBrightness to 123.
 The first approach is more efficient, because the LightBrightness value will never need to be replicated.
 With the second approach, the LightBrightness needs to be replicated each time an Actor first becomes relevant to the client.

 Also be aware of the following situations:

 • bNetInitial and bNetDirty don’t get cleared if the Actor reference can’t be serialized (because it isn't relevant to the client).
 This means that the server will continue to attempt the replicate the property, costing CPU cycles.
-See native replication code for replicating Base, Controller, and Instigator for examples of avoiding this issue.

 Cheat Detection and Prevention